mysql/mysql-shell-plugins/mrs_plugin/docs/sections/quickStart/Setup.md

 ### Granting REST Service Admin Privileges

-Any existing MySQL user account can be used promoted to a REST service administrator by granting the `mysql_rest_service_admin` role.
+Any existing MySQL user account can be promoted to a REST service administrator by granting the `mysql_rest_service_admin` role.
 This role has to be added to the default MySQL roles that are assigned when a MySQL user connects.

 The following two statements grant the required MySQL role and assign all roles to be loaded by default.